-Some Magento features are deployed as SaaS services.
-To use these services, you must connect your Magento instance to these services using an API key and specifying the SaaS environment in the Magento configuration.
+Some Magento features are deployed as SaaS (software as a service)—known as Commerce Services.
+To use these services, you must connect your Magento instance to these services using an API key and a private key, and specify the SaaS identifier in the configuration.

-When you create a Magento account, identified by a MageID, you can generate a Magento API key.
-To use Magento Commerce SaaS services, such as Product Recommendations, the license-holder must generate the API key in order to pass entitlement validation.
-This API key can then be passed to the systems integrator or development team that manages the SaaS projects and environments on behalf of the license-holder.
-If you are a solution integrator, the signer of the Magento partner contract should generate the API key.
+When you create a Magento account, identified by a Magento ID (MageID), you can generate a Magento API key and private key.
+To use Commerce Services, such as Product Recommendations, the license-holder must generate these keys in order to pass entitlement validation.
+These keys can then be passed to the systems integrator or development team that manages the Commerce Services projects and environments on behalf of the license-holder.
+If you are a solution integrator, you are also entitled to use these services for your own needs.
+In that case, the signer of the Magento partner contract should generate the keys.

 Log in to your Magento account at https://account.magento.com.